AIGAdc/dcdesignweek.org/index.md

   —along with the people who get to do the shaping. \n\nThe result?
 37 events including animation workshops, a creativity-boosting guided meditation, letterpress printing, screenprinting, a run around the murals, a talk about designing for voice UI, and so, so, so much more.
-Thank you to everyon who came out and represented this wonderful creative community of ours.\n"
+Thank you to everyone who came out and represented this wonderful creative community of ours.\n"
 section-2-button: Follow us on Instagram
 section-2-button-url: https://www.instagram.com/dcdesignweek/